Pigicial/WikiWriter/README.md

-# WikiWriter
+# [Archive] WikiWriter
-WikiWriter is a 1.20.4 Fabric (previously 1.8.9 Forge) mod that converts Hypixel SkyBlock items, menus, shops, and recipe trees into MediaWiki syntax for use on the official [Hypixel Wiki](https://wiki.hypixel.net).
+WikiWriter is a 1.21.4 Fabric (previously 1.8.9 Forge) mod that converts Hypixel SkyBlock items, menus, shops, and recipe trees into MediaWiki syntax for use on the official [Hypixel Wiki](https://wiki.hypixel.net).

+This mod used to be used by volunteer editors until our removal from the wiki team in June 2025.
+Therefore, it is now in an archived state and no longer maintained.

 ----